UCL/simstock/README.md

 ## Usage

-Simstock is structured around two objects: the ``SimstockDataframe`` and the ``IDFmanager``.
+SimStock is structured around two objects: the ``SimstockDataframe`` and the ``IDFmanager``.
 The ``SimstockDataframe`` is an extension of a [Pandas Dataframe](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html).
 It allows data to be read in from a variety of formats.
 It also performs geometric simplification on the data to ensure it conforms to EnergyPlus input standards.
 The ``SimstockDataframe`` also contains the EnergyPlus settings, allowing easy manipulation of materials etc. Once these settings have been set, and any geometrical simplification perfomed, the ``IDFmanager`` then creates the necessary thermal zones from the ``SimstockDataframe``.
 The ``IDFmanager`` can also be used to run an EnergyPlus simulation.

 Below is an example of a typical Simstock work flow.